GST Invoices and Taxpayer Information

 Merchant ID Number

-While Square is a credit card processing company, we aren’t a typical merchant service.
+While Square is a credit and debit card processing company, we aren’t a typical merchant service.
 We don’t supply our account holders with individual merchant ID numbers, but your business is still designated as a merchant with Square.

 Read more about GST Invoices.